This post may contain affiliate links. Read our privacy policy.

 Sun-dried tomatoes, kalamata olives, and garlic in a rich (dairy-free) creamy sauce make this meal so enticing!

-Gluten-free, dairy-free, and easy to throw together any night of the week, this flavor-blasted dinner recipe is here for the whole family.
+Gluten-free, dairy-free, low-carb, and easy to throw together any night of the week, this flavor-blasted dinner recipe is here for the whole family.

 Plus, it is easy to customize to your heart’s delight using any variety of protein, fresh vegetables or fresh herbs.